Master of Science in Geographic Information Science

 Advancement to Candidacy

 In addition to fulfilling all University requirements, students must complete the required curriculum outlined below.
 All graduate seminars and all courses used on the Advancement to Candidacy (ATC) with the exception of Geography 895 and 898 must be taken on a letter grade basis and have earned a B– or better.
 Not more than three units of Special Study (GEOG 899) and 1 unit of Special Study (GEOG 699) may be included on the ATC.
 Each student must consult with their graduate advisor regularly and design an individual program leading towards the culminating experience requirement (thesis or research paper).
-For advancement to candidacy, the student must select a culminating experience committee comprised of two or three members, at least two of whom must be full-time faculty in geography at SF State, and must present a research proposal to the department.
+For advancement to candidacy, the student must select a culminating experience committee comprised of two or three members, at least two of whom must be full-time faculty in geography at SF State and must present a research proposal to the department.

 Upper division courses offered by the department may be included with the approval of the graduate advisor.
-Depending upon a student's background and/or objective, additional courses in geography or a related field may be required on advisement.
+Depending on a student's background and/or objective, additional courses in geography or a related field may be required on advisement.
 Note: A maximum of 30% undergraduate-only courses may be used in a graduate program.

 Geographic Information Science (M.S.) — Minimum 30 units